 In October 2017, a unique collaboration between Geisinger, GSK, the COPD Foundation, and Jvion launched with the goal of improving the lives of chronic obstructive pulmonary disease (COPD) patients.
-Following an initial, successful pilot and validation of Cognitive Machine performance, Geisinger has elected to move forward with the integration of AI as a key asset in driving down rates of complications and hospitalizations for COPD patients served by the system’s largest medical center.
+Following an initial, successful pilot and validation of the Jvion Machine's performance, Geisinger has elected to move forward with the integration of prescriptive solution as a key asset in driving down rates of complications and hospitalizations for COPD patients served by the system’s largest medical center.

-To help prevent avoidable admissions for COPD patients and associated deterioration, Geisinger is applying Jvion’s Cognitive Machine to identify at risk patients and action the most effective interventions that will keep a patient healthy and out of the hospital.
+To help prevent avoidable admissions for COPD patients and associated deterioration, Geisinger is applying the Jvion Machine to identify at risk patients and action the most effective interventions that will keep a patient healthy and out of the hospital.
 These insights target individuals who are in the outpatient setting and whose trajectory toward an avoidable inpatient stay can be impacted through individualized clinical intervention.

 Current approaches to identifying COPD patients at risk of an avoidable inpatient admission stratify the target population without accounting for the clinical differences driving the risk.
 This blanket approach has a significant negative impact for COPD patients at risk of an acute exacerbation.

 Acute exacerbations of COPD (AECOPD) are a leading cause of COPD patient deterioration.
 These incidences also have a significant financial impact on the healthcare system.
 According to a recent study released in the International Journal of Chronic Obstructive Pulmonary Disease, AECOPD-related costs are estimated to be around $4069/year per patient.
 These costs increase with exacerbation frequency, severity, and the presence of comorbidity.